top of page

 Available for placement

-George is an IGGI PhD student interested in AI assisted game design, particularly in how it can be used to assist in the creation and balancing of game mechanics.
-After graduating with a BSc in Computer Science at the University of Essex, he joined IGGI in 2021 to be able to research how Artificial Intelligence can be applied specifically to reduce the prevalence of Min-Maxing in Role-Playing Games.
+George is an iGGi PhD student interested in AI assisted game design, specifically the process of game balancing.
+After graduating with a BSc in Computer Science at the University of Essex, he joined iGGi in 2021.

 A description of George's research: